oneal2000/Wikiformer/README.md

 ### Our Solution
-Our proposed method Wikiformer aims to customize a retrieval model for any corpus with structured information, without the need for manual supervision.
+Our proposed method Wikiformer aims to customize a retrieval model for any corpus with structured information without manual supervision.
 Our advantages include:
-- No need for existing queries or manual annotations
+- There is no need for existing queries or manual annotations
 - Achieves SOTA performance
 - Broad applicability for many formats, including academic paper Corpus, Web Corpus, and Markdown.md, XML, etc.
 - Intuitive and simple method, easy to get started with, low-cost